The Champ Is Here. So are his rivalries.

 The Rock and John Cena have only wrestled each other twice, but both were classics.
 Between 2011 and 2013, a feud with The Great One's was Cena's priority.
 Rock interfered in Cena's WWE Title match at WrestleMania XXVII and a match between the two was agreed to the following night on Raw.
 One year later, Rock was victorious and Cena waited another year to get his match, in which he was victorious and the two finally shook hands.

 In 2017, Baron Corbin became one of the few people to unsuccessfully cash in his Money In The Bank briefcase, and it was because of John Cena.
-Corbin had been mixing in to Cena's business, and Cena returned the favor after The Lone Wolf cashed in.
-The two battled at that year's SummerSlam.
+Corbin had been mixing in Cena's business, so Cena returned the favor after Corbin cashed in.
+The two then fought at SummerSlam.

 John Morrison's first match on Raw (as Johnny Nitro) was against John Cena, which he lost.
 He gained a bit of revenge when Cena took on Kevin Federline on Raw, and helped the.... musician (?) shockingly defeat the champ.
 And as Morrison, he and The Miz both took on John Cena at Extreme Rules 2011.